sirjessthebrave/netlifyWeeklyDashboard/README.md

 **Current Assumptions and Reasoning**
 - The data structure has no real bearing on true data.
 Since I didn't know what existing API's might have or what customers might be interested, I took the recommendations from the directions as well as potential stats I would be interested in as someone who hosts multiple websites.
 - I first started with vanilla JS and CSS - this was to work though the concept of my dashboard without having to do a ton of setup before my thoughts were clear - you can see this work in the `firstStepWorkingFiles`.
 Once I got an idea of where I was going I decided to port the concept into a Jekyll blog, mostly because of ease of set up and knowledge of the technology (I have multiple Jekyll blogs setup so I could copy over their configs).
+- there are two siteInfo.json files where the data lives - please update both if you want to see the site with more/different data.

 **Improvements**
 - Find out what users actually want from this kind of dashboard and what data Netlify currently has access to.